anushasarraf/First_LLM_RAG/README.md

+# Food For Thought
-# LLM RAG for restaurants
+AI chatbot for restaurants

 ## Goal:
-To create an AI Chatbot Application that uses Retrieval Augumented Generation (RAG) in Langflow (GUI implementation of Langchain) to display restaurant FAQs
+To create an AI Chatbot Application that uses Retrieval Augumented Generation (RAG) in Ollama Langflow (GUI implementation of Langchain) to manage restaurant FAQs

 ## Setup/Installation: